mattlean/lean-js-app-starter/ljas-webpack/README.md

 You can also get an idea of how `webpack-merge` works by reading over its usage in the [webpack docs' "Production" guide](https://webpack.js.org/guides/production).
 It doesn't go over the concept of a configuration parts like SurviveJS does, but it does use `webpack-merge` to split the webpack config across separate files to improve maintainability.

 The root of this repository will have various `.js` files that export functions available for you to import into your own webpack configs.
-Each function exported from these files will have a [JSDoc](https://jsdoc.app) comment that explains what they do and what packages they rely on.
+Each function exported from these files will have a [JSDoc](https://jsdoc.app) comment that explains what it does and what packages it relies on.

 You can find simple examples of webpack configs for various scenarios written with `ljas-webpack` in the [`examples/`](./examples) directory.